2020/21 at University College Birmingham

 Our library and IT facilities also remain open for use by College and University students who do not have facilities available at home (see more information under Coming to campus below).

-The current restrictions in England prevent anyone from having visitors to their household (except for essential maintenance) or meeting socially with members of other households, either indoors or outdoors, unless the households in question have formed a support bubble.
+The current restrictions in England prevent anyone from having visitors to their household (except for essential maintenance) or meeting socially with members of other households indoors, unless the households in question have formed a support bubble.
+However, individuals can now meet outdoors either in a group of six (from any number of households) or a group of any size from two households.
+Where possible you should still remain at least two metres apart from anyone who is not in your household or support bubble as a precaution.

 For full information about the restrictions, please visit the GOV.UK website.
 For specific details about how this affects our students at University College Birmingham – including guidance for students in accommodation and how campus facilities are affected by the restrictions – please see the relevant sections further down this page.